Open-Source-Armada/OSA-Yugg-Mk1/README.md

 4 guns are a minimum for dealing with competent meta fighters.

-Best employed as a moon gate escort ship, a station/cap ship defence fighter, or as an intro meta fighter for newer combat pilots taking a more leading role in frontling dogfighting.
+Best employed as a moon gate escort ship, a station/cap ship defence fighter, or as an intro meta fighter for newer combat pilots taking a more leading role in frontline dogfighting.

 It is also the middle ground of weapons value, autocannon, laser and plasma versions have near continuous firing guns, making all 3 excellent investments.